Residence Life Handbook

-Toilet paper is provided to the residents of Cobb Hall, Gordy Hall, Hubbard Hall, Roberts Hall, and Smith-Johnston Hall.
-Please submit a Maintenance Request Form online if you are in need of a light bulb.
+Toilet paper is provided to the residents of Cobb Hall, Gordy Hall, Roberts Hall, and Smith-Johnston Hall.
+Please contact your RA or Residence Life Coordinator if you are in need of a light bulb ortoilet paper.

 Residents may use the residence hall vacuum cleaners by asking an R.A.
 Each building/area will have only one vacuum cleaner available to be checked out from the R.A.
 It must be checked out with you ID card and returned within 30 minutes after checking it out.
 A room search will be held by the R.A., if checked out and not returned on time.
 Please avoid damaging vacuums!
 Do not pick up nails, pins, hairpins, tacks or coins with the vacuum cleaners.
 There will be a charge to students if vacuums are returned damaged.

 Due to limited space, no storage will be permitted at any time during the school year or summer.
 There are storages spaces in Canton for reasonable rates.

 The primary responsibility of our Residence Life Program is to maintain an atmosphere conducive to the pursuit of academic goals and personal growth.
 In light of these considerations, the following policies have been established.

 Reinhardt University is a dry campus therefore any use of alcohol is a violation of the Student Code of Conduct.
 Alcohol paraphernalia is also not allowed.